 A lens is like a tube filled with glass lenses that funnel light onto a digital sensor.
 The physical size of the lens, and the amount and shape of the glass will affect its focal length.
 A standard or "normal" lens, with a fixed focal length of 50 mm, has a horizontal angle of view that is about the same as what the human eye perceives.
 A longer lens, such as a telephoto, will bring you closer to your subject while a shorter, rounder, wide-angle lens will give you a broader perspective.

 Some lenses, called zooms, provide a range of focal lengths that you can control as you shoot.
 Some of the most typical zoom lenses used with consumer SLRs or mirrorless cameras range from 18 to 55 mm to 24 to 85 mm.
 For shooting subjects at greater distances, there are telephoto zoom lenses, with ranges such as 70 to 200 mm.
 For shooting landscapes or other wide subjects, there are wide-angle zooms, with a range such as 12 to 24 mm.
 For the greatest versatility, there are ultra zooms, with ranges as great as 28 to 135 mm or 18 to 200 mm.

-Some higher-end digital SLRs use so-called "full-frame" sensors, which are about equal in size to a frame of 35-mm film.
+Some higher-end, digital, interchangeable-lens cameras use so-called "full-frame" sensors, which are about equal in size to a frame of 35-mm film.
 With such cameras, there is no lens magnification, or equivalent focal length.
 In short, a 50-mm lens remains a 50-mm lens on a full-frame sensor SLR such as the Canon EOS 6D or Nikon D610.